machouinard/powerpress-posts-from-mysql/readme.txt

 = Does the MySQL table have to be on the same DB Host as my WordPress install? =

-I don't believe so, but I honestly haven't tested that.
-Yet.

 == Screenshots ==